dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ### Assigned Codes

 The Assigned tree sits above the Unassigned tree on the right-hand side of the Account screen.
 The Assigned tree includes Admit Diagnosis, Principal and/or Visit Reasons Assigned Diagnoses, Principal and Secondary ICD-10 Procedures and Assigned CPT® Codes.
-Once a Coder validates a code from the document or right clicks and assigned a code from the unassigned codes menu, they will appear in the assigned codes pane.
-All codes on submit within this pane will go outbound to the abstraction or billing system.
+Once a Coder validates a code from the document or right clicks and assigned a code from the unassigned codes menu, they will appear in the assigned codes tree.
+All codes on submit within this tree will go outbound to the abstraction or billing system.
 Codes can be removed from here by right-clicking and selecting unassign.

 Codes falling below the 25th position will display in a light purple color.